junxit/us-congress-bills-115/metadata.md

 - 2017-12-11 — Placed on the Union Calendar, Calendar No. 336.
 - 2017-12-11 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-454, Part I.
 - 2017-12-11 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-454, Part I.
+- 2017-12-12 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.